 President Donald Trump threatened North Korea’s leaders on Tuesday "with fire and fury like the world has never seen,” if they continue to take aggressive action toward U.S. interests.

 Hours later, the North Korean state-run news agency KCNA reported that North Korea's military is "examining the operational plan" to strike areas on the U.S. terrirory of Guam.

-As tensions ramp up near the Korean Peninsula, here is a primer on North Korea, its leader and its people.
+As tensions ramp up in the area, here is a primer on North Korea, its leader and its people.